vn649271/staking-1/README.md

 ### Making an instant withdrawal

-To withdraw tokens from the `EasyStaking` contract immediately, a user needs to call `makeForcedWithdrawal(uint256 _depositId, uint256 _amount)`.
+To withdraw tokens from the `StakingDemo` contract immediately, a user needs to call `makeForcedWithdrawal(uint256 _depositId, uint256 _amount)`.
 In this case, the fee will be subtracted from the deposit.

 ### Examples of accruing emission